5 Reasons Not to Return a Tenant's Security Deposit

 - Broken windows.

 - Keys not returned at end of tenancy.

 4. Cleaning Costs

-Under normal circumstances, you cannot make deductions from a tenant's security deposit to cover cleaning costs.
+Under normal circumstances, you cannot make deductions from a tenant's security deposit to cover normal cleaning costs.

 If the cleaning necessary is excessive, and not the result of normal wear and tear, you may be able to keep a portion of the tenant's deposit.

 For example, if a tenant leaves one bag of garbage in the apartment, it is unreasonable to try and charge the tenant a portion of their security deposit to cover your labor.
 However, if the tenant has left trash all over the apartment, food in the refrigerator, and numerous personal belongings throughout the property, then yes, you may be able to keep a portion of the security deposit to cover your expenses, as the tenant has not left the property broom swept clean.